Exopy/exopy_pulses/docs/source/dev_guide/pulses.rst

-For more informations about the Enaml syntax please give a look at the relevant section in the Ecpy documentation.
+For more informations about the Enaml syntax please give a look at the relevant section in the Exopy documentation.

-At this point your shape is ready to be registered in Ecpy, however writing a bunch of unit tests for your shape making sure it works as expected and will go on doing so is good idea.
+At this point your shape is ready to be registered in Exopy, however writing a bunch of unit tests for your shape making sure it works as expected and will go on doing so is good idea.
 Give a look at :doc:`testing` for more details about writing tests and checking that your tests do cover all the possible cases.